Plaryy/Plaryy/README.md

 ### [:robot:] Weird Facts about me
 1. I know more than 3 languages.
 This includes *Malay, Jawi, Arab (dropped it so don't expect me to know much), Indonesia, Japanese (currently learning), and bit of Spanish*
-2. I was diagnosed with mild autism when I was 11. idk what happened after that.
-3. I'm addicted to memes
+2. I'm addicted to memes
-4. Maths is easy and not that bad (smh)
+3. Maths is easy and not that bad (smh)
-5. I'm abit lazy cuz' I procastinate on Discord and other socials (below).
+4. I'm abit lazy cuz' I procastinate on Discord and other socials (below).

 ## My Socials
 [![Twitter](https://img.shields.io/twitter/url?label=follow&logo=Twitter&style=for-the-badge&url=https%3A%2F%2Ftwitter.com%2Ftheplary)](https://twitter.com/intent/tweet?text=Wow:&url=https%3A%2F%2Ftwitter.com%2Ftheplary)